Tutt Library Research Guides

 How to I find E-books?

-All e-books are cataloged in the Tiger Catalog and will have a status of "ON-LINE" and location "E-Books".
+All e-books can be found in the catalog or OneSearch.
+Each ebook might look a little different. and will have a status of "ON-LINE" and location "E-Books".
 The call # indicates which platform this ebook belongs to.
 Click "View electronic book" (under 'web links') to access the ebook.
 An ebook in the catalog might look like this: